Moles are usually harmless and it is possible to live with them without any complications.

 It is important to note that not all changes to moles are the results of skin cancer.
 It is normal for moles to change in size, number or appearance over time, even some disappearing entirely.
 Hormonal changes, like those that occur with puberty or pregnancy, can also cause moles to increase in number or to become darker.

-Consumers should be vigilant in having moles checked annually or as advised by your dermatologist if you have a history of previously abnormal naevi (moles) or skin cancer.
+Patients should be vigilant in having moles checked annually or as advised by your dermatologist if you have a history of previously abnormal naevi (moles) or skin cancer.
 An early diagnosis is crucial in managing this potentially life-threatening disease; skin cancer which is detected and removed early is almost always curable.
-Just the tiniest of change in a mole is a sign to visit your dermatologist for a Mole Check.
-The Cadogan Clinic offers a revolutionary Mole Package service which includes a mole and lesion check, removal and rapid histology results and advice.
-With a team of industry-leading consultants using the most cutting-edge techniques at the state-of-the-art facility, Cadogan Clinic's Mole Check is the only service of its kind to be approved by the British Skin Foundation.